jasujm/bridge/README.md

 ## Card server

 If [LibTMCG](http://www.nongnu.org/libtmcg/) is found in the system, the card server is built in addition to the bridge application.
-When used with the bridge application, the card server is responsible for executing the actual mental card game protocol.
+Card server can be used to execute secure mental card game protocol (ensuring that peers cannot know the cards of the other peers except when all peers cooperate within the normal laws of contract bridge).
 Small Python program used to test the card server is run as part of the ctest suite.

-In order to the use the card server with the bridge application, each peer must supply cs-cntl and cs-peer arguments when starting the backend application.
-The card server is started with the same arguments.
+In order to the use the card server with the bridge application, each peer must supply the cs-cntl and cs-peer options when starting the backend application.
+The card server is started, giving the same endpoints as arguments.
 The control endpoint does needs to be visible only to the backend.
 The peer endpoints must be accessible to the peers.

     $ bridge --positions='["north"]'                                           \
     >     --connect='["tcp://peer1.example.com:5555",…]'                       \